wfdb/wfdb-spec/spec/HEADERS.md

     the associated file lacks I/O driver support for fseek(3) operations.)
 All signals belonging to the same signal group have the same block size.
+  - If this field is missing, it is interpreted to be zero.
   - This field can be present only if the checksum is present.
 It is separated from the previous field by whitespace.
 - **Description** [optional]: